raghav-211/coursera-practical-machine-learning/project.md

 Because with an accuracy of 98.7% and an estimated OOB error rate of 0.23% this is the best model.

-Before doing the final prediction we will examine the chosen model more in depth using some plots
+Before doing the final prediction we will examine the chosen model more in depth using some plots.

 ```r